Erroler/SweetPayments/README.md

 > 7. Start development server: **php artisan serve**
 > 8. Access project at **localhost:8000**

 ## Disclaimer
 > ⚠️ This project is not complete (although it is pretty close to being so) and was never meant to be made public.
-> No support will be provided and there will be no further development from my end.
+No support will be provided and there will be no further development from my end.

-> This project is being released under the [MIT license](https://choosealicense.com/licenses/mit/).
+> This project is being released under the [MIT license](https://choosealicense.com/licenses/mit/) meaning you can use it for commercial purposes.

+## What is not implemented:

+* Administrator dashboard.
+* Client ticket support.
+* Paysafecard integration.